yanzhen4/yanzhen4.github.io/_pages/about.md

 ======
 I was born and raised in Beijing, China.
 I graduated from The High School Affiliated to Renmin University of China.

-In my free time, I enjoy playing basketball, taking on the Swingman position, with a three-pointer shooting percentage over 50% and a free throw percentage over 90%.
+In my free time, I enjoy playing basketball, where I take on the Swingman position.
-I served as the starting Shooting Guard of our high school basketball team.

-I also enjoy reading history and am a huge fan of the Napoleonic Wars.
-My favorite figure is [Marshal Lannes](https://en.wikipedia.org/wiki/Jean_Lannes).